RL with KL penalties is better viewed as Bayesian inference: KL-regularised RL as variational inference

 \section{KL-regularised RL as variational inference}

 Fine-tuning a pretrained LM $\pi_0$ to align with preferences encoded by a reward function $r$ is essentially a Bayesian inference problem.
-Intuitively, Bayesian inference is the problem updating a distribution to conform with new evidence.
-Given the prior probability $p(h)$ of a hypothesis $h$ and likelihood $p(e|h)$ of evidence $e$ assuming $h$, the posterior probability of $h$ is given by the Bayes theorem: $p(h|e) \propto p(e|h)p(h)$.
-In our setting, we’re updating $\pi_\theta$, which initially equal to a prior $\pi_0$ to conform with evidence provided by the assumption that $\pi_\theta$ is optimal in terms of $r$.
+Intuitively, Bayesian inference is the problem of updating a distribution to conform with new evidence.
+In our setting, we’re updating $\pi_\theta$, which is initially equal to a prior $\pi_0$ to conform with evidence provided by the assumption that $\pi_\theta$ is optimal in terms of $r$.
 A reward function can be represented as a distribution over $\mathcal{X}$ that makes high-reward sequences more likely that low-reward sequences.
 A simple way of doing that is exponentiating reward $r$ and renormalizing it.
 Then, the posterior is given by: